CoronaMelder Privacy Statement

 The validation code is generated through a functionality provided by the app and is shown in the app.
 The validation code is used by the GGD to validate the TEKs sent to the GGD.
 The GGD places this validation code, with the date of the first day of illness, in the GGD portal.
 This GGD portal is only accessible to GGD employees.
 The backend server only accepts user TEKs if a validation code is provided that has been validated by the GGD in this manner.
-During the validation phase, IP addresses are processed for administration and security purposes.
+TEKs are converted into DKs on the backend server.

 In addition to the DKs, the first day of illness and validation code, the IP address is sent to the backend server.
-This is inherent to the use of Internet and IP technology.
-The IP address is stored separately from the other data, so that no IP addresses are stored on the central server.
+This is inherent in the use of Internet and IP technology.
+The IP address is only processed for management and security purposes.
+The IP address is stored separately from the other data, so that no IP addresses are stored on the backend server.
 As a result, it is impossible to trace who sent which information.